polterguy/hyper-ide/README.md

 However, 2,000 lines of code in total as of today.
 To put that number into perspectives, realise that the Bootstrap CSS DateTimePicker is 5,000 lines of code.
 It picks dates, Hyper IDE is a complete integrated development environment, with support for more than 100 languages!
+The Bootstrap DateTimePicker is consuming more bandwidth for the record.
+But so is Google.com, Twitter.com and GMail.com.
+Hyper IDE consumes ridiculous small amounts of bandwidth, due to its underlaying technology.

 ## Performance